mwikstrom/paratype/docs/paratype.positiveintegertype.md

 ## positiveIntegerType variable

-Represents a type that matches safer integer values that are greater than zero
+Represents a type that matches safe integer values that are greater than zero

 <b>Signature:</b>